emilkloeden/chords-eleventy/README.md

 # Chords - Eleventy
-A static-site application for displaying guitar chords.
-Built with [Eleventy](https://www.11ty.dev/).
+A portfolio project displaying guitar chords with finger-positions on-hover.
+Part of my Chords project - building the same site in different frameworks/with different tools.

+This edition is built using [Eleventy](https://www.11ty.dev/), a javascript static-site generator.

 Making use of:
 - Markdown templates